cassiancc/Immersive-Overlays/README.md

 Textures for Temperature Overlays and Season Overlays by [ProbablyEkho](https://modrinth.com/user/ProbablyEkho).

 Textures for No Man's Land, Abundant Atmosphere, and New World biome overlays by KevBo.

+This repository contains remapped copies of [Antique Atlas 4](https://modrinth.com/mod/antique-atlas-4), as the Fabric version cannot be remapped by ModDevGradle.